dvidelabs/flatcc/doc/binary-format.md

   other than proper DAGs except via a separate compression/decopression stage of no interest to the verifier.
 - strings are UTF-8 compliant.
-Lack of compliance may affect expections or may buffers appear shorter.
+Lack of compliance may affect expections or may make strings appear shorter or garbled.
 Worst case a naive UTF-8 reader might reach beyond the end when observing a lead byte suggest data after buffer end, but such a read should discover the terminal 0 before things get out of hand.
 Being relaxed permits specific use cases where UTF-8 is not suitable without giving up the option to verify buffers.
 Implementations can add additional verification for specific usecases for example by providing a strict-UTF8 flag to a verifier or by verifying at the application level.
 This also avoids unnecessary duplicate validation, for example when an API first verifies the buffer then converts strings to an internal heap representation where UTF-8 is validated anyway.

 A buffer identifier is optional so the verifier should be informed